gmiwoj/Windows-Display-Orientation-Script/README.md

 ### notes :

+- doesn't need to be run as admin
 - rotation can only be set to 4 available values (0, 90, 180, 270), any other value won't work.
 - can only rotate by 90 degrees in one go for some reason, can't go from 0 straight to 180, needs 2 steps.
 - can't set screen xy position in relation to other screens as possible with Display settings menu.